Mayo Association Football League

 Mayo Association Football League is an association football league that features amateur and junior clubs from County Mayo.
 Its top division, the Super League, is a seventh level division in the Republic of Ireland football league system.
-The two top divisions – the Super League and the Premier Division – are sponsored by Elverys Sports and Welcome Inn Hotel respectively.

 Clubs from the league also compete in the FAI Junior Cup and the Connacht Junior Cup.
 A Mayo League representative team also competes in the League of Ireland Cup.

 The league season operates on a calendar schedule, usually running from March to September.
 The headquarters of the league are located at Milebush Park in Castlebar, known as Umbro Park for sponsorship reasons.